KarenAzevedoFF/notes/Tour_libs.md

 `Pros:`
 - Complete and good documentation

+# react-tour-guide
+https://github.com/robert8888/react-tour-guide

+`Pros:`
+- Complete documentation

 `Cons:`
 - It is not used much, compared to the other libs

-# react-tour-guide
-https://github.com/robert8888/react-tour-guide
+- The others libs seem easier to use than this one

 # react-tourist
 https://github.com/khankuan/react-tourist